Last Updated on 4.8.22 by Gorvins

 It’s aimed at couples who have tried everything else to save their marriage – for them this really is the last straw.
 I suspect that were it offered in the UK the cost would be a deciding factor, unless Channel 4 decide to film ‘Seven Year Switch’ in the UK.
 But what’s the alternative if you’ve exhausted all other options?
 Harmful behaviours in a marriage ultimately destroy it, so for many the unconventional process of switch therapy could be the rare opportunity to save their marriage.

-If you are thinking about divorce, or any family law matter, give our specialist family and matrimonial team a call on 0161 930 5151 or fill in our online contact form and we will call you back when it is convenient.
+If you are thinking about divorce, or any family law matter, give our specialist family law solicitors a call on 0161 930 5151 or fill in our online contact form and we will call you back when it is convenient.